-- First and most likely scenario, it is possible you won’t be able to actually do all the things you planned.
-I am sure you may have a great willpower.
-Willpower is like a battery my friend, it gets drained by the end of the day!
-So, when you begin your morning trying to be the Dalai Lama it might be possible that you wont be sitting to work on your business ideas by end of the day.
+- In the first and most likely scenario, it is possible you won’t be able to actually do all the things you planned.
+I am sure you may have great willpower.
+You know, willpower, it’s like a battery my friend, it gets drained by the end of the day!
+So, when you begin your morning trying to be the Dalai Lama it might be possible that you won’t be sitting to work on your business ideas by end of the day.
 This is because the battery of willpower is empty by then!

-- Second option, which is highly unlikely, let’s talk about a hypothetical situation where you somehow manage and continuously get through all those things.
+- The second option, which is highly unlikely, let’s talk about a hypothetical situation where you somehow manage and continuously get through all those things.
 Well, in this unlikely situation the best outcome is that you still end up being average at everything.

-Today we are going over 3 coolest idea from the One Thing, surprisingly simple truth behind extraordinary result by Gary Keller and Jay Papasan.
+Today we are going over the 3 coolest ideas from One Thing, the surprisingly simple truth behind the extraordinary result by Gary Keller and Jay Papasan.
 I strongly believe it is one of the great books for business and personal development.

-We all are over stimulated in this digital world!
-We get notification on our phone all the time popping out from 10 different applications.
-In the morning we roll out of our bed and first thing we do is check our emails, at least that’s true for my husband!
-First thing he does in the morning is checking all his emails and then comes the Good Morning message!
+We all are overstimulated in this digital world!
+We get notifications on our phone all the time popping out from 10 different applications.
+In the morning we roll out of our bed and the first thing we do is check our emails, at least that’s true for my husband!
+The first thing he does in the morning is checking all his emails and then comes the Good Morning message!
 Guilty as charged, earlier I used to check my LinkedIn and Instagram notifications, however now Anaisha (my daughter) takes priority over everything!
-My parents who watch news on the TV are also constantly answering pings in the family WhatsApp groups at the same time.
-I guess something similar happens with you too!
-Indeed, we all are distracted and juggle with so many things together, however in reality we aren’t doing things as well we could have!
+My parents who watch the news on the TV are also constantly answering pings in the family WhatsApp groups at the same time.
+I guess something similar happens to you too!
+Indeed, we all are distracted and juggle so many things together, however in reality we aren’t doing things as well as we could have!

 About the Author – Gary Keller and Jay Papasan

-As I read through the chapter trying to understand how focusing on less can help you achieve more, I was able to relate to one of the concept I learnt in my Operation class in MBA.
-While studying software management by author Gerald Weinberg, who had researched several software programmers, over a decade and discovered that significant percentage of programmer’s productivity seemingly vanished when they focused on more than one project during the day.
-More number of project they took on the more time seemed to vanish and energy was completely lost performing non-productivity activities.
-Gerald describes that loss in productivity because of context switching between multiple tasks.
+As I read through the chapter trying to understand how focusing on less can help you achieve more, I was able to relate to one of the concepts I learned in my Operation class in MBA.
+While studying software management author Gerald Weinberg, who had researched several software programmers, over a decade and discovered that a significant percentage of programmers’ productivity seemingly vanished when they focused on more than one project during the day.
+The more number of project they took on the more time seemed to vanish and energy was completely lost performing non-productivity activities.
+Gerald describes a loss in productivity because of context switching between multiple tasks.
 Here is a simple exercise to help you understand the side effects of context switching.

 Now try to alternate between counting numbers and sequencing letters.